6 Best Strategies to Combat Obsessive-Compulsive Disorder

 It’s okay and even helpful to talk about your OCD experiences with supportive friends.
 Just be careful not to ask over and over for reassurance.
 Excessive reassurance seeking is a common pattern in people with OCD, and while it seems harmless at first, it gets in the way of your ability to manage your symptoms independently.

 OCD is a vicious cycle.
 It hijacks your brain and convinces you that you can only handle intrusive thoughts by doing compulsive rituals.
 Exposure and response prevention (ERP) therapy helps you learn otherwise, which is why it’s the first-line treatment for people with OCD.

 In ERP therapy, you explore your obsessions, avoidances and compulsions with a therapist and set goals for what you want to be able to do despite your OCD symptoms.
 You and your therapist then design exposure exercises to help you face your fears, starting with the least distressing.
 You practice working your way through scary situations without turning to avoidance or compulsive rituals.
 In time, your anxiety decreases and you learn how to healthily respond to triggers instead of letting OCD run the show.

 Therapy is the most important tool in your OCD management arsenal.
 At NOCD, we can match you with a licensed ERP therapist who can help you to develop a personalized strategy and plan.
+ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.
+At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 All it takes is a 15-minute call to get started.